 This is the third and final post in a series looking at wildlife movement, corridors and roads.
 Read the first post, Ecology Lesson: Population Movements, which was followed by Corridor Ecology and Planning.
-Roads Roads crisscross the entire country covering much of...

 This is the second post in a series looking at wildlife movement, corridors and roads.
 The full series: Ecology Lesson: Population Movements, Corridor Ecology and Planning and Road Ecology and Wildlife Crossings.
-Wildlife needs to move for many reasons which were discussed...

 The ARC International Wildlife Crossing Infrastructure Design Competition, which was mentioned on this blog back in February here, has finally posted the submissions of the five finalists.
 The winner won’t be announced until the end of January at the Transportation Research Board Annual Meeting, but the designs can be viewed on the website now.
 The five finalists include Balmori Associates from New York, The Olin Studio from Philadelphia, Janet Rosenberg & Associates from Toronto, Michael Van Valkenburgh & Associates with HNTB Engineering from New York and Zwarts & Jantsma Architects from Amsterdam.

 This is a very exciting upcoming competition addressing the issue of wildlife crossings.
 (See the right hand column on this blog for many links on the issue.)
 The competition website by the ARC states the following about the competition.